 You can specify a naming format for devices that is automatically applied when they enroll.
 To do so, select Yes under Apply device name template.
 Then, in the Device Name Template box, enter the template to use for the names using this profile.
 You can specify a template format that includes the device type and serial number.

 Choose Setup Assistant Settings to configure the following profile settings:

 Setting Description Department Name Appears when users tap About Configuration during activation.
 Department Phone Appears when the user clicks the Need Help button during activation.
-Setup Assistant Options The following optional settings can be set up later in the iOS Settings menu.
+Setup Assistant Options The following optional settings can be set up later in the iOS/iPadOS Settings menu.
 Passcode Prompt for passcode during activation.
 Always require a passcode for unsecured devices unless access is controlled in some other manner (like kiosk mode that restricts the device to one app).
 Location Services If enabled, Setup Assistant prompts for the service during activation.
 Restore If enabled, Setup Assistant prompts for iCloud backup during activation. iCloud and Apple ID If enabled, Setup Assistant prompts the user to sign in an Apple ID and the Apps & Data screen will allow the device to be restored from iCloud backup.
 Terms and Conditions If enabled, Setup Assistant prompts users to accept Apple's terms and conditions during activation.
 Touch ID If enabled, Setup Assistant prompts for this service during activation.
 Apple Pay If enabled, Setup Assistant prompts for this service during activation.
 Zoom If enabled, Setup Assistant prompts for this service during activation.
 Siri If enabled, Setup Assistant prompts for this service during activation.
 Diagnostic Data If enabled, Setup Assistant prompts for this service during activation.